Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-Tuple injection can be seen as special case, because it can be understood as a combinations of injections.
-For each type of the tuple an own resolution will be started very similar to how it would have happen to an ordinary dependency injection.
-The result of these resolutions will be composed into the tuple.
-DIE supports `Tuple<…>` both, the syntax and the non-syntax `ValueTuple<…>`.
+Tuple injection can be seen as a special case, because it can be understood as a combination of injections.
+For each type of the tuple, a separate resolution is started, very similar to what would have happened in an ordinary dependency injection.
+The result of these resolutions is assembled into the tuple.
+DIE supports `Tuple<…>` and both the syntax and non-syntax `ValueTuple<…>`.